cockpit-project/cockpit/HACKING.md

     $ make
     $ sudo make install
-    $ sudo cp src/bridge/cockpit.pam.insecure /etc/pam.d/cockpit

-This will install Cockpit and all support files, and will install a simplistic PAM configuration.
+This will install Cockpit and all support files.
+If you have a Fedora/RHEL/CentOS based distribution, install a PAM configuration with

+    $ sudo cp tools/cockpit.pam /etc/pam.d/cockpit

+If you have a Debian/Ubuntu based distribution, install this PAM config instead:

+    $ sudo cp tools/cockpit.debian.pam /etc/pam.d/cockpit

+For other distributions you need to create a PAM config yourself.

 If you prefer to install to a different `--prefix` and would prefer that `make install` not write outside that prefix, then specify the